The Program

 Read the full press release here.

 We are here to assist you!
-Call (516) 858-2620 to schedule an appointment with The Law Firm of Vaughn & Weber, PLLC.
+Call (516) 858-2620 to schedule an appointment with the Law Firm of Vaughn, Weber & Prakope, PLLC.

 I already modified my mortgage, but because of new circumstances I am late again.
 Must I Short Sale my home now?